RedPitaya/Documentation/developerGuide/hardware/ext_module_t/extent.rst

 Extension module template
 =========================

-Red Pitaya software and hardware modules enable the access to and control of auxiliary digital and analog signals.
+Red Pitaya software and hardware modules enable access to and control of auxiliary digital and analog signals.

 **Preliminary design specifications:**